-Revenue generated by the Aerospace & Aviation segment increased by \$64 million to \$698 million.
+Revenue generated by the Aerospace & Aviation segment increased by \$116 million to \$1,113 million.

-Revenue within Essential Air Services increased 26% over the prior period.
-The first quarter and the first part of the second quarter of 2022 were impacted by the emergence of the Omicron variant, reducing travel in and out of Northern communities.
+Revenue within Essential Air Services increased 21% over the prior period.
+The prior period, notably the first and second quarters, were significantly impacted by the emergence of the Omicron variant, reducing travel in and out of Northern communities.
 In the current period, demand for passenger travel has increased to normal volumes resulting in the increase in revenue over the prior period.
-Investments in increasing our capacity over the last number of years means that current revenues are higher than pre-pandemic.
-In addition, expanded routes on the East Coast have increased passenger volumes and revenue.
-Increased charter activity and strong rotary wing and medevac operations positively contributed to the revenue generated in the period.
+Investments made to increase our capacity over the last number of years have translated into higher revenues than experienced pre-pandemic.
+In addition, expanded routes on the East Coast, including the beginning of routes flown on behalf of Air Canada, have increased revenue.
+Increased charter activity, along with strong rotary wing and medevac operations, positively contributed to the revenue generated in the period.
 The increase was partially offset by government funding of \$11 million that was received in the prior period and included in revenue as no such support was received in the current period.